JMGama/Cuauhtemovil/README.md

 # Cuauhtemovil
-Mobile application to ger who leaves you by your house without having to divert the driver's course
+Mobile application to get who leaves you by your house without having to divert the driver's cours